brianbrunner/mr-manager/README.md

 * `building` - a list of regexes to match against to determine when your process is building
 * `ready` - a list of regexes to match against to determine when your process has built successfully and is ready
 * `failed` - a list of regexes to match against to determine when your process has failed to build
+* `install` - a list of commands to run prior to running the parent command, only occurs on the initial run and does not retrigger on subsequent refreshes, usually handles installing dependencies or any other setup, these have the same format and parameters as a top level command